 William Harding School Additionally Resourced Provision for Speech and Language Difficulties and Physical Disabilities (ARP)

 The ARP takes children, on the recommendation of the Local Authority, from rising 5 to 11 years.
 All ARP children are members of mainstream classes and access individualised programmes to support their individual needs.
-Further information about our ARP will be available on the school website from October 2016

 Pupils with medical needs

 If a pupil has an additional medical need a detailed care plan will be compiled with support from the school and appropriate medical professionals, in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil and appropriate support is put in place.